1020 Brussels

 He became the second king of Belgium after his father, King Leopold I who was a German prince who reigned over Belgium from 1831 to 1865.
 That was one year after Belgium gained its independence in 1830.

 It was the ambition of King Leopold II to use Laeken for hosting important conferences and ceremonies.
-He first expanded the size of the castle and its surrounding.
+He first expanded the size of the castle and its surroundings.
 As part of the plan, he conceived the idea of constructing his supreme greenhouse complex using steel and glass.

 Alphonse Balat was the architect whom King Leopold II entrusted to realise his vision in 1873.
 Twenty-two years later after Balat last breath in 1895, Henri Maquet and Charles Girault continued the development until 1905.
 King Leopold II passed away four years later in 1909 after witnessing the complete construction of his ideal glass city.